Find out what’s happening at Saint Stephen’s today

 afternoon FAMILY worship: SCRUFFY CHURCH

-Every second Sunday of the month we meet at 4pm in St Stephen’s Centre for Scruffy Church
+Every fourth Sunday of the month we meet at 4pm in St Stephen’s Centre for Scruffy Church

 This is particularly geared to young families, though all are welcome.
 The style is… well, scruffy.
 There are songs, stories, activities, and also times for reflection and prayer together.
 We also have the ‘Scruffy Church Samba’ to sing.
 Afterwards we share tea that we’ve brought, and the church provides tea and coffee and squash.